fabiankmroh/KSEA_App/README.md

 However, when running the Streamlit server with pages script (i.e. under `pages/` folder), the Streamlit system begins and *is limited* at the `pages/` folder.
 As a result, the code `st.page_link(pages/{other_file}.py)` would cause an error since there is no `pages/` folder under `pages/`.
 Also, Streamlit won't be able to find the `.db` file as the `.db` file is located in the root folder, not the `pages/` folder.
 This also relieved my curiosity in how the Streamlit's innate file was able to detect `.db` file in `~/.streamlit/secrets.toml` without specifying the `.db` file's specific path.

 In the end, running the Streamlit server from the main script had solved two key problems: `st.page_link` being unable to find pages & `.db` file access failure.
 Although the solution may be more than simple, I think it was a good opportunity to gain a full intuition on how the Streamlit service functions overall.

+## 2024/05/22: SQL Update Delay
+When testing again from last night's state, everything works properly, but when changes are made to the database, those updates are not immediately visible (not resolved by refreshing).
+The last remaining issue is that the server needs to be restarted for the changes to become visible.